jegomarcogodoy/python-notebooks/README.md

 This experiment consists of a set of simple Python problems for beginners that have been answered in a Jupyter Notebook.
 It is intended to assist you in practicing basic programming ideas, including list unpacking, string manipulation, and basic algorithms.

-🎯 Focus of this Project:
+🎯 Focus of this Experiment:

 -Strengthening Python fundamentals.